 Who doesn’t love a flowy summer dress when it’s hot outside?
 Even better when that dress is sustainable, right?!

 prAna makes another appearance in this post because they are just seriously awesome when it comes to both travel and sustainability.
-The sustainable travel collection for women and for men contain clothing meant for rolling into your suitcase without wrinkling, including this Opal travel dress on sale right now for $51.
+Their sustainable travel collection contains clothing meant for rolling into your suitcase without wrinkling, including this Railay High Low Dress that sells for $99.

-I’m a member of the hand sanitizer and toothpaste subscription program at Humankind, meaning you sign up and they automatically send you refills in sustainable packaging.
+I’m a member of the hand sanitizer and tooth tablet subscription program by Humankind, meaning you sign up and they automatically send you refills in sustainable packaging.
 Easy!